← The Culinary Codex

 • Probable: The ceremonial cooking labor structure documents a household economic capacity that the political-administrative records do not directly attest.

-• Anchored: The continuity of the cuisine through the political termination of the Sultanate (1915) and through the displacements of the late 20th century is evidence for the substrate-versus-apex distinction that runs through the Sulu historical arc.
+• Probable (history sourced outside the corpus): The cuisine’s continuity across the 1915 termination of the Sultanate and the displacements of the late 20th century illustrates the substrate-versus-apex distinction that runs through the Sulu historical arc.
+The 1915 date and the displacement history are established 20th-century history but lie outside the provided primary corpus.

-• Probable: Kahawa Sug preserves traces of direct connection to the Yemeni coffee origin point through the Indian Ocean / Malay-Islamic trade network, distinguishing it from Spanish-colonial coffee tradition elsewhere in the Philippines.
+• Probable (hypothesis): Kahawa Sug may preserve traces of a connection to the Yemeni-Mocha coffee world via the Indian Ocean / Malay-Islamic trade circuit, distinguishing it from Spanish-colonial coffee elsewhere in the Philippines.
+The corpus instead attributes Philippine coffee to 18th-century Spanish missionaries; the Yemen affinity rests on modern coffee-history scholarship and remains an untested proposal.

 Quarantined Claims